2018-04-22: Werba: Songs

 2018-02-06: Klauss: VC

 2017-12-15: Elmahmoudi: VC

 Francisco Paulo Mignone was born on 3 Spetember 1897 in Sao Paulo (Brazil).
 His father was the flutist Alferio Mignone and so Francisco Mignone was musically educated from an early age.
+As a teenager he also received piano lessons with Silvio Motto.
 He gained local popularity at the age of 13 when he performed as a pianist and orchestra leader in the choro style under the pseudonym of Chico Bororo.
-He later studied music academically first at the Sao Paulo Conservatory, later at the Milan Conservatory in Italy.
+He also began to compose music at this time, at first in the mentioned choro style and under his pseudonym.
+Francisco Mignone then studied music academically first at the Sao Paulo Conservatory (graduation in 1917), later at the Milan Conservatory in Italy under Vincenzo Ferroni.

 In my possession are 4 handwritten scores of the following songs: